zaimoni/RSRevived/PreRelease/readme_revived.txt

 *** all PC self-orders are new-style objectives.
 ** Ordering followers to go somewhere, is done from the Far Look command.
 (This sets an objective).
 The follower will *not* stay there once arrived.
 ** Ordering followers to go pick up an item, is done from the Item Memory listings.
 (This sets an objective.)
+* There is a new stance, crouching.
+Manual control of crouching, will require gameplay useful/fun enough to justify the extra keystrokes.
+** Crouching allows using ground inventories as if they were on shop shelves.

 2020-11-09 and earlier
 * Cf. main manual's commands section for how self-orders work.